 A lack of sufficient thyroid hormones can also lead to nutrient deficiencies, as it makes nutrient extraction from food more difficult and less efficient.

-These nutrient deficiencies contribute to the development of Hashimoto’s as well as many of its symptoms.
+These nutrient deficiencies contribute to the development of Hashimoto’s, as well as many of its symptoms.
 Restoring one’s nutrient levels through nutrient-dense foods, supplementation, and optimizing digestion are some of the fastest ways to feel better with Hashimoto’s and begin to restore the body!

 The 7 Most Common Nutrient Deficiencies in Hashimoto’s

-The most common nutrient deficiencies in Hashimoto’s are selenium, vitamin D, B12, ferritin (the iron storage protein), thiamine, zinc and magnesium (in no particular order).
+The most common nutrient deficiencies in Hashimoto’s are selenium, vitamin D, B12, ferritin (the iron storage protein), thiamine, zinc, and magnesium (in no particular order).

 The 4 Thyroid Supplements Safe and Helpful for Most

-Thiamine, (also known as B1), is a vitamin that is responsible for converting carbohydrates into energy and also helps with the digestion of proteins and fats.
+Thiamine, (also known as B1), is a vitamin that is responsible for converting carbohydrates into energy.
+It also helps with the digestion of proteins and fats.
 Thiamine is necessary for the proper release of hydrochloric acid in the stomach, which is required for proper protein digestion — essential for healing from Hashimoto’s.
 It has been found to often be deficient in people with Hashimoto’s and Crohn’s disease.

-I wrote an entire article about thiamine a couple of years ago, and I still get hugs from readers at conferences as well as messages from people who have turned their life around with using thiamine.
+I wrote an article about thiamine a couple of years ago, and I still get hugs from readers at conferences, as well as messages from people who have turned their life around with using thiamine.
 I recently received a letter from a reader who started on disability due to her thyroid fatigue and, with the use of thiamine, was able to return back to work!